kcjdg/spring-psx-api/README.md

 # spring-psx-api
-An API for Philippine Stock Exchange (PSEI)
+Basic API for Philippine Stock Exchange (PSEI) deployed using Heroku and created using Spring Framework